“An ambitious mosaic novel exploring the power of urban myth and superstition.”—The Guardian

 “Something like Stephen King’s imperfect masterpiece The Shining...”—Kirkus Reviews

 “As both a novel of psychological terror and a traditional ghost story, this short, chilling read is recommended for all collections.”—Booklist

 “Chapman has expertly crafted an ouroboros of a horror story.
 The Remaking is a fast-paced and haunting examination of how misogyny poisons our culture, generation after generation.
 It’s absolutely chilling.
 You won’t be able to put it down or stop thinking about it after the lights go out.”—Mallory O'Meara, author of The Lady from the Black Lagoon

 Inspired by a true story, this supernatural thriller for fans of horror and true crime follows a tale as it evolves every twenty years—with terrifying results.

 Ella Louise has lived in the woods surrounding Pilot’s Creek, Virginia, for nearly a decade.
-Publicly, she and her daughter Jessica are shunned by their upper-crust family and the Pilot’s Creek residents.
-Privately, desperate townspeople visit her apothecary for a cure to what ails them—until Ella Louise is blamed for the death of a prominent customer.
-Accused of witchcraft, both mother and daughter are burned at the stake in the middle of the night.
+Publicly, she and her daughter, Jessica, are shunned by her upper-crust family and the local residents.
+Privately, desperate characters visit her apothecary for a cure to what ails them—until Ella Louise is blamed for the death of a prominent customer.
+Accused of witchcraft, Ella Louise and Jessica are burned at the stake in the middle of the night.
 Ella Louise’s burial site is never found, but the little girl has the most famous grave in the South: a steel-reinforced coffin surrounded by a fence of interconnected white crosses.

 About the Author